bump-sh/docs/src/_guides/openapi/openapi-format-overlays.md

 ![](/images/guides/openapi-format-overlays/overlay-target.png)

 To update a specific tag, JSONPath supports filters, which use a `?(condition)` syntax.
-Here I am looking through an array of objects for the one which has a name property equal to “Stations”: `$.tags[?(@.name == "Stations")]`
+Here I am looking through an array of objects for the one which has a name property equal to “Stations”: `$.tags[?(@.name == "Stations")]`.

 ![](/images/guides/openapi-format-overlays/overlay-target-better.png)

-The syntax worked, I can see the tag object is there in the target preview.
+The JSONPath worked, I can see the tag object is there in the target preview.
 Now to work on the action.

 ### Step 4:) Create the first Action